pdyxs/sudoku-puzzles/src/data/pdyxs/puzzles/how-you-learn-the-time-war/preamble.md

 *This is the first of two puzzles based on the novel 'This is how you lose the time war', which is one of my favourites of the last few years.
-This puzzle will help acclimatise you to the ruleset, and be ready for the (upcoming) 9x9 puzzle.*
+This puzzle will help acclimatise you to the ruleset, and be ready for the [9x9 puzzle](full-puzzle-url).*